 Portfolio manager Alex Wright outlines why shorted stocks can provide a contrarian signal and where he believes the market is currently failing to recognise the potential for a future recovery.

-The value of investments can go down as well as up and you may not get back the amount you invested.
 Overseas investments are subject to currency fluctuations.
 The investment trusts can gain additional exposure to the market, known as gearing, potentially increasing volatility.
 Some of the trusts invest more heavily than others in smaller companies, which can carry a higher risk because their share prices may be more volatile than those of larger companies.
 Investments in small and emerging markets can be more volatile than other overseas markets.
 The shares in the investment trusts are listed on the London Stock Exchange and their price is affected by supply and demand.
+The Fidelity Asian Values PLC, Fidelity China Special Situations PLC and Fidelity Special Values PLC use financial derivative instruments for investment purposes, which may expose the fund to a higher degree of risk and can cause investments to experience larger than average price fluctuations.